MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-flow-tab.md

 To know about the implicit grant type in OAuth 2.0, see [OAuth 2.0 implicit grant type](https://oauth.net/2/grant-types/implicit/).

 > [!NOTE]
-> Before showing a **Login** button to the user and calling the `microsoftTeams.authentication.authenticate` API in response to selecting the button, you must wait for the SDK initialization to complete.
-You can pass a callback to the `microsoftTeams.initialize` API that is called when initialization completes.
+> You must wait for the SDK initialization to complete and then show a **Login** button to the user.
+When the user selects the **Login** button, in response, call the `microsoftTeams.authentication.authenticate` API.
+You can pass a callback to the `microsoftTeams.initialize` API when initialization completes.

 ![Tab authentication sequence diagram](~/assets/images/authentication/tab_auth_sequence_diagram.png)